 When you are in the process of completing this dog training, do not expose your dog to the original sound.
 Otherwise, it will set you back in your progress and require more dog training sessions.

-How to Stop a Dog from Barking Tip #10: Keep Your Arrivals and Departures Low-Key.
+How to Stop Dog Barking Tip #10: Keep Your Arrivals and Departures Low-Key.

 Do not arouse your dog’s excitement when leaving the house.
 Avoid cuddling him 10–30 minutes before going out as this can contribute to the development or worsening of separation anxiety.